Site Visits by Law Enforcement

 H-1B Temporary Worker Program

-As part of ongoing investigation of potential fraud in the H-1B Temporary Worker program, the U.S. Department of Homeland Security (DHS) is increasing its unannounced visits to employers across the U.S. Such a visit usually starts by a DHS officer attempting to find and interview the H-1B employee at their work location, followed by the officer contacting ISSS, and sometimes contacting/visiting the employing department indicated on the petition filed by the University of Minnesota.
-These visits are routine and should not be a cause for alarm.
+As part of ongoing investigation of potential fraud in the H-1B Temporary Worker program, the U.S. Department of Homeland Security (DHS) occasionally conducts unannounced visits to employers across the U.S. Such a visit usually starts by a DHS officer attempting to find and interview the H-1B employee at their work location, followed by the officer contacting ISSS, and sometimes contacting/visiting the employing department indicated on the petition filed by the University of Minnesota.
+These visits should not be a cause for alarm, as they are generally routine and selected at random.
+Refer to this additional guidance if you are contacted by a DHS officer for an H-1B site visit.